shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ]);
 ```

-The `indexFactory` is used to get the index name base on the current shop of the provided context.
+The `indexFactory` is used to get the index name based on the current shop of the provided context.
-As result the client returns an array with all ES information of the search request:
+As result, the client returns an array with all ES information of the search request:
 ```php
 Array
 (